 The first year includes minerals, sedimentary, igneous and metamorphic rocks, faults and folds, as well as fossils.
-In the second year we cover evolution of life and the Earth, global tectonics, the geology of the lithosphere, earth resources, geohazards and geological maps.
+In the second year we cover evolution of life and the Earth, global tectonics, the geology of Britain, earth resources, geohazards and geological maps.
 The course includes 20 specified practicals, including microscope work, and four days mandatory fieldwork, so if you like being active, this is the course for you!
 Students may have the opportunity to visit Iceland, but local field trips are arranged for the practical endorsement.

 The course is supported by a fantastic range of enrichment events, including guest speakers, workshops, trips and competitions, funded by the ‘Kirsty Brown Fund’.

 Teaching includes a variety of styles and there are many amazing concepts to challenge you!
 Engaging and interactive theory lessons are backed up with stimulating practicals and students develop important skills,including using geological maps to draw cross-sections through the Earth.
 Independent learning using research on the internet plays a key part in the learning process.
 Practical work runs weekly, this involves studying hand specimens of rocks, minerals and fossils and undertaking tasks for the practical endorsement aspect of the course.